2014 Salon: This time, it’s personal

 - Quail Point Chocolates: 2 Silver, 3 Bronze in Best of Salon

 - Sacred Chocolate: 2 Bronze in Best of Salon; 9 Silver, 5 Bronze in Attendees Choice Awards

 - Saratoga Chocolates: 1 Silver, 2 Bronze in Best of Salon

 - Socola Chocolatier: 2 Gold, 4 Silver in Best of Salon; 3 Gold, 4 Silver in Attendees Choice Awards

 - TeaRoom Chocolates: 1 Bronze in Best of Salon; 2 Gold, 9 Silver, 5 Bronze in Attendees Choice Awards

 - Toffee Talk: 2 Gold, 1 Bronze in Best of Salon; 1 Gold in Attendees Choice Awards

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: April 7, 2014.
-This entry was posted in East Bay chocolate, Featured, Local chocolate, Peninsula chocolate, Recommended chocolatiers, San Francisco chocolate, South Bay chocolate and tagged artisan, Charles Chocolates, Chocolate Salon, Clairesquares, Coco Delice, CocoTutti, Fera'wyn's Artisan Chocolates, flying noir, Guittard Chocolate Company, International Chocolate Salon, Jade Chocolates, judge, Neo, NewTree, Nuttyness, Paris, Quail Point Chocolates, Socola Chocolatier, Toffee Talk.
+This entry was posted in East Bay chocolate, Events, Featured, Local chocolate, Peninsula chocolate, Recommended chocolatiers, San Francisco chocolate, South Bay chocolate and tagged artisan, Charles Chocolates, Chocolate Salon, Clairesquares, Coco Delice, CocoTutti, Fera'wyn's Artisan Chocolates, flying noir, Guittard Chocolate Company, International Chocolate Salon, Jade Chocolates, judge, Neo, NewTree, Nuttyness, Paris, Quail Point Chocolates, Socola Chocolatier, Toffee Talk.
 Bookmark the permalink.